 Nickel has received numerous professional commissions.
 He has worked with soloists such as Heather Roche, Mira Benjamin and Everett Hopfner, and with ensembles such as Continuum, EXAUDI, TAK, the Bozzini Quartet, the Manitoba Chamber Orchestra, and the Winnipeg Symphony Orchestra.
 He has also collaborated with galleries and organizations such as the Panoply Performance Laboratory (Brooklyn, NYC), G39 (Cardiff, UK), and Arnolfini (Bristol, UK).

 He has recently finished a PhD at Bath Spa University under the direction of James Saunders.
 During this time, his research focused on new methods of orally-transmitted experimental music creation.
 Nickel now retains an active career as an independent researcher.
 Notable publications include Occam Notions: Collaboration and the Performer’s Perspective in Éliane Radigue’s Occam Ocean (Tempo New Music) and Memory Piece (Leonardo Music Journal).
 Nickel has been invited to give guest lectures at Oxford University, the University of Southampton, Bath Spa University, the University of Manitoba, and at the Canadian Music Centre.
 Writing about his work can be found in Jennie Gottschalk’s Experimental Music Since 1970, as well as in Tim Rutherford-Johnson’s Unsettling Scores in The Wire Issue 403.

-Luke is also an active curator, and currently co-directs the Cluster: New Music + Integrated Arts Festival in Winnipeg, MB, Canada.
-Cluster Festival is now in its seventh year, and has featured hundreds of interdisciplinary artists from across the world in innovative forms of presentation.
+Nickel is also an active curator, and currently co-directs the Cluster: New Music + Integrated Arts Festival in Winnipeg, MB, Canada.
+Cluster Festival is now entering its eleventh year, and has featured hundreds of interdisciplinary artists from across the world in innovative forms of concert presentation.